-11.5.1.
-Phase | Project
+11.5.1 Phase I Project

-Phase I project work will be in third semester for M.E/M. Tech programme.
+• Phase I project work will be in third semester for M.E/M. Tech programme.
 There shall be minimum of three assessments (each for 50 marks) by a review committee during the semester (Table 11).
 The student shall make presentation on the progress made before the committee.
 The Head of the institution will constitute a review committee for each branch/course of study.
-There will be a terminal viva-voce examination at the end of Phase I. The Student has to submit a report which will carry 15 marks.
+There will be a terminal examination at the end of Phase I.The Student has to submit a report which will carry 15 marks.

-Mark breakup Continuous Assessment components End semester components Course Type Review 1 Review 2 Review 3 Publication Quality Project Report Viva-voce Project (Phase I) 15 (50) 20 (50) 25 (50) - 15 25 Project (Phase II) 15 (50) 20 (50) 25 (50) 10 10 20
+Mark breakup Continuous Assessment End semester components components Course Type Project Report Publication Viva-voce Review 2 Review 1 Review Project (Phase I) 15 (50) 20 (50) 25 (50) 25 15 Project (Phase II) 15 (50) 20 (50) 25 (50) 10 10 20

-Table 11 : Scheme of Assessment for Phase I and II Projects
+Table 11: Scheme of Assessment for Phase I and II Projects